YSaxon/cliffi/README.md

 * If you mark something as a char array, it will be formatted back to you as a string.
 If you mark it as a uchar* array, it will be formatted as a hexdump.
 * Arrays of structs are not currently supported (as it's just a syntactical nightmare), but you can fake one with a struct of structs if you really want to.
 * Just use a 0/1 int for a bool
+* Don't get the order mixed up for struct start and end tags, it's S: :S. I mess this up sometimes myself, but it's still the best shell-inert delimitter syntax I could come up with.

 # License
 This is released under the MIT License.